Partitewise Entanglement: Introduction

-If an $n$-partite pure state $|\psi\ra^{A_1A_2\cdots A_n}$ can not be decomposed as $|\psi\ra^X|\psi\ra^Y$ with $A_1$ is included in $X$ and $A_2$ is included in $Y$, then $A_1$ and $A_2$ contain pairwise entanglement~\cite{Dong2024pra}.
-The pairwise entanglement between $A$ and $B$ in the three-qubit pure state is quantified by $\sqrt{C^2(AB)+\tau_{ABC}}$~\cite{Dong2024pra}, which is denoted by $\mC_{A'B'}$, and called pairwise concurrence, where $C$ is concurrence and $\tau_{ABC}$ is the three-tangle~\cite{Coffman2000pra}.
-It is clear that $\mC_{A'B'}>0$ whenever $|\psi\ra^{ABC}$ is the GHZ state.
+If an $n$-partite pure state $|\psi\ra^{A_1A_2\cdots A_n}$ cannot be decomposed as $|\psi\ra^X|\psi\ra^Y$ with $A_1$ is included in $X$ and $A_2$ is included in $Y$, then $A_1$ and $A_2$ contain pairwise entanglement~\cite{Dong2024pra}.
+The pairwise entanglement between $A$ and $B$ in the three-qubit pure state is quantified by $\sqrt{C^2(AB)+\tau_{ABC}}$~\cite{Dong2024pra}, which is denoted by $\mC_{A'B'}$, and called pairwise concurrence, where $C$ is concurrence~\cite{Rungta2001pra} and $\tau_{ABC}$ is the three-tangle~\cite{Coffman2000pra}.
+It is clear that $\mC_{A'B'}>0$ whenever $|\psi\ra^{ABC}$ is the \text{GHZ} state.
 For the three-qubit pure state, the three-tangle $\tau_{ABC}$ is symmetric, and it is a genuine entanglement measure (but not faithful)~\cite{Coffman2000pra}.
 But for the higher dimensional case, $\tau_{ABC}$ is not symmetric.
 If we still use $\sqrt{C^2(AB)+\tau_{ABC}}$ to quantify the pairwise entanglement between $A$ and $B$, it might lead to $\mC_{A'B'}\neq\mC_{B'A'}$ for some states.
-We thus need to find the nature of such a measure for the higher dimensional system.
-Going further, along this line, a natural question arises: Is there $k$-partitewise entanglement?
+We thus need to find the nature of such a measure for higher dimensional systems.
+Going further, along this line, a natural question arises: Is there $k$-partitewise entanglement for $k\geqslant 3$?
 If so, how can we quantify these entanglement?
-The main purpose of this paper is to stress these issues.
+The main purpose of this paper is to address these issues.

-Taking our motivation from the pairwise entanglement in Ref.~\cite{Dong2024pra}, in this article, we propose the concept of the $k$-partitewise entanglement which is reduced to the pairwise entanglement whenever $k=2$.
-A special case is the genuine partitewise entanglement.
-We then explore the extensibility of the (genuine) $k$-partitewise entanglement.
-We find out that any mixed state without a pure reduced state can be extended into a genuine entangled state, and more over we give a measure of such an extensibility.
-At last, we present three kinds of $k$-partitewise entanglement measures which also include the genuine $k$-partitewise entanglement measures.
+Taking our motivation from the pairwise entanglement in Ref.~\cite{Dong2024pra}, in this paper, we propose the concept of $k$-partitewise entanglement that is reduced to pairwise entanglement whenever $k=2$.
+One special case is the genuine partitewise entanglement and another special case is the strong partitewise entanglement.
+We then present three kinds of $k$-partitewise entanglement measures which also include the genuine $k$-partitewise entanglement measures and the strong $k$-partitewise entanglement measures.
+Lastly, we explore the (strong) extensibility of the $k$-partitewise entanglement.
+We find out that any mixed state that contains no pure reduced state can be extended into a genuine entangled state, and moreover we give a measure of such an extensibility and discuss the relation between this extensibility and the partitewise entanglement associated with it.